AlunAlun/Obsidian/V-CXO/Notes/Fast Future Executive/Clients/Halliburton/Halliburton course initial feedback.md

 - Co-Author, The Fast Future Blur
 - Instructor, Caltech Future Skills Academy

 Dr. Alun has 20 years of experience in technology management product strategy, fundraising, and corporate leadership.
-As CEO, CTO, and Virtual CXO, he has led several multidisciplinary teams, and has a deep understanding of how modern digital workflows are used to create a results-drive collaborative environment.
-Alun is an experienced communicator teach executive strategy to international corporate companies and have spoken at over 50 international conferences.
-► As an Engineer: I have a Ph.D. in Physics, multiple years’ experience in technical project management, and in-depth knowledge of engineering and software development, in multiple different programming languages.
+As CEO, CTO, and Virtual CXO, he has led several multidisciplinary teams across multiple business sectors, and has a deep understanding of how modern digital workflows are used to create a results-drive collaborative environment.
+Alun is an experienced communicator with decades of training experience, teaching executive strategy to international corporate companies; he has spoken at over 50 international conferences.
+Alun is also a highly qualified engineer, with a Ph.D. in Physics, multiple years’ experience in technical project management, and in-depth knowledge of engineering and software development in multiple different programming languages.

-Dr. Alun has over 15 years' experience in the tech industry for entertainment, and has a strong passion for building teams with a strong collaborative

-culture, that are focused on creating products that solve genuine problems.

-He was previously CEO of Shar3d.io, a startup focusing on collaborative 3D

-applications on the web; CTO of Bodypal.com, a technology service that

-provided a virtual garment and fitting service, and Director of Barcelona

-World Race - THE GAME, the first ever video game that allowed players to

-compete in a simultaneous real-world sporting event.